Getting Started

 If you choose to write your own code to download esbuild directly from npm, then you are relying on internal implementation details of esbuild's native executable installer.
 These details may change at some point, in which case this approach will no longer work for new esbuild versions.
 This is only a minor drawback though since the approach should still work forever for existing esbuild versions (packages published to npm are immutable).

-Install the WASM version
+#Install the WASM version

-In addition to the esbuild npm package, there is also an esbuild-wasm package that functions similarly but that uses WebAssembly instead of native code.
-Installing it will also install an executable called esbuild:
+package that functions similarly but that uses WebAssembly instead of native code.
+Installing it will also install an executable called esbuild

 npm install --save-exact esbuild-wasm